Building Regulations Wales Sprinkler Systems

 - with collaboration from the relevant water company, connected to the mains supply rather than relying on a tank and pump

-Cooperation from water companies to facilitate mains supply was relevant since the requirement for, and cost of a tank and pump, was an assumption in the RIA (Regulatory Impact Assessment) calculations.
+Cooperation from water companies to facilitate mains supply was essential.
+Particularly relevant since the requirement for, and cost of a tank and pump, could be fairly substantial compared to a direct mains connection.
+This was an assumption related to the RIA (Regulatory Impact Assessment) calculations.

 BAFSA (the British Automatic Fire Sprinkler Association) took the view that subject to sufficient flow and pressure in supplying pipework, almost ninety percent of single-occupancy, new-build homes could benefit from sprinkler systems installed in this way, bringing down the projected cost by about a third.

-Collaboration between all parties was, and remains, crucial in the drive to deliver water regulation-compliant, cost-effective life safety sprinkler systems.
+Collaboration between all parties was, and remains, crucial in the drive to deliver adequate water supplies.
+Essential for water regulation-compliant, cost-effective life safety sprinkler systems.

 BAFSA has worked closely with water supply companies in Wales and across the United Kingdom, whose ongoing support is key to success.